Blue-Kachina/cobbleverse-docker/README.md

 # Docker Cobbleverse Server

 A streamlined solution for running a Cobbleverse modded Minecraft server using Docker.
-This project provides an easy way to set up and manage a Cobbleverse server while handling the complexity of mod management and server configuration.
+It manages the timely installation of the mods/packs prior to world generation.
+Has auto-backup capabilities too

 ## Features